aaaelite21/poker/README.md

 Creating or managing games requires logging in with the admin password `1234`.
 Use the login form on the main page to obtain a token before creating games.
+Non‑admins only see the join form and list of games; the Create and Delete buttons appear once you log in.
+Use the Logout button to return to the regular view on shared devices.

 ### Game Management